Czechoslovakia: International agreements and membership

 In the 1930s, the nation formed a military alliance with France, which collapsed in the Munich Agreement of 1938.
 After World War II, an active participant in Council for Mutual Economic Assistance (Comecon), Warsaw Pact, United Nations and its specialized agencies; signatory of conference on Security and Cooperation in Europe.

+International relations

+Between 1948 and 1949, Czechoslovakia formed a relationship with Israel through their military support during the War of 1948.
+Israel bought approximately US$144 million worth of weapons and ammunition.